 A: Yes, you will be required to complete an electronic medical and liability release prior to attending ID Camp.
 This online form allows you to communicate any allergies for our staff, which includes our certified Athletic Trainers as well as SVSU food services.
-See "Meal Information" for more information [LINK].
+For those with concerns about food allergies please contact SVSU Dining Services for more information. firstname.lastname@example.org

 Q: What if players cannot make it the entire time?
 Can players arrive late or leave early?

 A: Invited players are expected to arrive rested, on time and stay for the duration of the ID Camp.
 Players who do not attend the entire event will not receive the same training and development experiences as well as being fairly evaluated by our Regional coaching staff for identification to future ODP Midwest Region events.

 Q: What if players cannot attend ID Camp.
 Can players still be considered for the ODP Midwest Region Pool?